tretyakovalex/eyden-tracer-03/README.md

 8. For traversal, use a simple, recursive algorithm, see _Ray Tracing with the BSP tree, by Kelvin Sung and Peter Shirley, in Graphics Gems III_ or read the chapter 7.2 in the [thesis of Dr. Ingo Wald](http://www.sci.utah.edu/~wald/PhD/wald_phd.pdf).

 Instead of optimizing too much, rather concentrate on a stable, bug-free implementation.

+## Problem 4

+## Submission
+Please submit the assignment by making a pull request.
+**Important** : Please make sure that
+- No _extra files_ are submitted (except those, which were mentioned in the assignment)
+- The changes were made _only_ in those files where you were asked to write your code
+- The Continiouse Integration system (appVeyor) can build the submitted code
+- The rendered images are also submitted in the folder "renders"